-- 1. Turn the Control Knob to a higher setting as necessary, 10% to 100% chlorine production level.
-(See "Power Meter" in the next section) - 2.
+- Turn the Control Knob to a higher setting as necessary, 10% to 100% chlorine production level.
+Wait until the orange and green lights stop flashing (up to 1 minute).
+See "Power Meter" in the next section for more details. - 2.
 Ensure sufficient run time (at least 8 hours / 1 1⁄2 turnovers). - 3.
-Ensure salt level is correct and the Cell is clean (see "Salinity Indicator" in the next section). - 4.
+Ensure salt level is correct and the Cell is clean. - 4.
 Ensure proper water balance including stabilizer levels (see "Understanding the Chemistry" for recommended levels). - 5.
-Point pool jets down and to the side. - \ Summer weather increases demands for chlorine.
+Point pool jets down and to the side. - Summer weather increases demands for chlorine.